mjkim-micro/dimdi/README.md

 ## Citation
 DiMDI package has been developed by the [MMLab](http://micro.knu.ac.kr/) at Kyungpook National University.
 We encourage users to further develop the pacakge to suit their needs.
-If you use the R pacakge, please cite us:
+If you use the R code, please cite us:

 * Min-Ji Kim, Da-Ryung Jung, Ji-Min Lee, Ikwhan Kim, HyunWoo Son, Eun Soo Kim, Jae-Ho Shin.
 "Microbial dysbiosis index for assessing colitis status in mouse models: a systematic review and meta-analysis"